ibm-cloud-docs/security-services/support.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting help and support for the core security services deployable architectures
+# Getting help and support for the {{site.data.keyword.name-da}} deployable architectures
 {: #help-support}

-If you experience an issue or have questions when you deploy your core security services deployable architecture, you can use the following resources before you open a support case.
+If you experience an issue or have questions when you deploy your {{site.data.keyword.name-da}} deployable architecture, you can use the following resources before you open a support case.
 {: shortdesc}